solisaegis/SolisAegis/README.md

 # Aegis Solis

-Thomas Vargo writes under the name **Aegis Solis** and is the author of philosophical works exploring restraint, dignity, and responsibility in the presence of rapidly expanding technological power.
+Thomas Vargo writes under the name **Aegis Solis** and is the author of philosophical and analytical works exploring restraint, dignity, and responsibility in the presence of rapidly expanding technological power.

 Based in **Cleveland, Ohio, United States**, he works as a factory worker in industrial manufacturing and writes outside formal academic institutions.
 His perspective reflects the everyday responsibility of operating complex and sometimes dangerous industrial systems, where attention, restraint, and careful judgment are necessary to prevent harm.

-This practical experience informs his philosophical reflections on how intelligence — human or artificial — might exercise power responsibly.
+This practical experience informs his reflections on how intelligence — human or artificial — might exercise power responsibly.

 ---